saezlab/ShinyFUNKI/inst/landingpage.md

 #### CARNIVAL
 <a href="https://saezlab.github.io/CARNIVAL/" target="_blank">CARNIVAL</a> (CAusal Reasoning for Network identification using Integer VALue programming) is a method for the identification of upstream reguatory signalling pathways from downstream gene expression data.
 The aim of the CARNIVAL pipeline is to identify a subset of interactions from a prior knowledge network that represent potential regulated pathways linking known or potential targets of perturbation towards active transcription factors derived from expression data.

+#### KinAct
+<a href="http://saezlab.github.io/kinact/" target="_blank">KinAct</a> is a network linking kinases to phosphorylation sites.
+In a simmilar way as DoRothEA works, this resource allows the estimation of kinase activities from phosphoproteomics data using prior knowledge about kinase-substrate interactions.